Karl-Johan Johnsson: NEC Nijmegen

 On 5 November 2012, Halmstads BK announced that Johnsson would leave the club as a Bosman for Dutch club NEC when the transfer window opened on 1 January 2013.

-Randers FC
+Randers

 On 11 July 2014, Johnsson signed for the Danish Superliga team Randers FC on a 3-year-contract.

 Guingamp

 On 28 June 2016, Johnsson signed with the French Ligue 1 team Guingamp.
 In the 2018–19 Coupe de la Ligue quarter-finals, Johnsson played the full 90 minutes as Guingamp eliminated PSG and thereby ended their 43 games-long unbeaten streak.
 He was an unused substitute in the 2019 Coupe de la Ligue final.

-FC Copenhagen
+Copenhagen

-On 12 July 2019, F.C.
-Copenhagen confirmed, that they had signed Johnsson on a four-year contract.
-On 10 August 2020, Johnsson made 13 saves in a 0–1 loss to Manchester United in the 2019–20 UEFA Europa League quarter-finals – the most saves in a Europa League game by a goalkeeper since 2009.
+On 12 July 2019, Copenhagen confirmed, that they had signed Johnsson on a four-year contract.
+On 10 August 2020, Johnsson made 13 saves in a 1–0 loss to Manchester United in the 2019–20 UEFA Europa League quarter-finals – the most saves in a Europa League game by a goalkeeper since 2009.
+On 3 June 2023, his departure from the club was confirmed.